Mrdynamic-soni/Rethink-database-docs/README.md

 ## After installing rethink databse in ubuntu you need to start rethink databse GUI

-### Rethink databse provides a GUI interface to perform all the actions
+### Rethink database provides a GUI interface to perform all the actions

 To start GUI interface of rethink database just after installing rethink datbase  type code # rethinkdb